That red bird is a Cardinal, that big

 in backyards, most everyone recognizes the American Robin.
 This ground feeder is so

-well known that it is used by the authors of birding field guides as the median size bird.
+well known that it is used by the authors of bird field guides as the median size bird.

 It is convenient to be able to describe a bird as larger or smaller than a robin.